tohagan/freemind-to-json/README.md

 1. And then select your JSON output file (typically a .js or .json file type).
 1. Press **Export** to export the file.

-The XSLT code supports indenting and FreeMind LINK attributes.
 You might find this script a good starting point for your own custom export.
 It's fairly easy to add additional FreeMind attributes or modify the resulting layout.

+Currently LINK only attributes on *leaf nodes* of your MM tree are exported as JSON 'url' fields.
+This suited my needs but if you don't like this just replace the `<xsl:choose>` and `<xsl:when>` with `<xsl:if>` statements so the conditions are not mutually exclusive.
+You can also add `<xsl:if>` statements for any additional FreeMind attributes you need to support.

 Enjoy :)